x

 We’re providing care to patients nationwide.

-Eleanor Health currently accepts members in ColoradoFlorida, Idaho, Louisiana, MassachusettsMissouri, Montana, New Jersey, New Mexico, North Carolina, Ohio, Pennsylvania, Texas, and Washington (Illinois coming soon).
+Eleanor Health currently accepts members in Arizona, ColoradoFlorida, Georgia, Idaho, Illinois, Louisiana, MassachusettsMissouri, Montana, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Texas, Washington and Wisconsin.
 Our services are available remotely from anywhere in the state.

-You can do your entire treatment online, including getting a prescription for suboxone or other FDA-approved addiction medications to stabilize your physical health.
-From the beginning, you will work on getting better with our counselors and peer recovery specialists.
+You can do your entire treatment online, including getting a prescription for Suboxone or other FDA-approved addiction medications to stabilize your physical health.
+From the beginning, you will work on getting better with our addiction counselors and peer recovery specialists.

 Untangling Recovery, One Story at a Time